The-Network-Crew/TNC-Toolbox-for-WordPress/README.md

 > CloudLinux Apache2NGINX (MAx) depends on ea-NGINX so _shouldn't_ cause issues with TNC Toolbox.

 - cPanel API Key, cPanel Username & Server Hostname needed in Settings
-- Hosting Environment must be cPanel+WHM, running NGINX + Apache stack!
+- Hosting Server must run cPanel+WHM, with the ea-NGINX & Apache stack!

-## ♻️ (UPDATE) v1 to v2.x.x Overhaul

-**On every website running the plugin, check that:**

-1. Website is reporting v2.x.x plugin version.
-2. Plugin has been activated post-update. *
-3. Config exists in the plugin settings.
-4. API status checker reports OK.
-5. /wp-content/tnc-toolbox-config/ folder is gone.

-_(* Change to main plugin file name results in deactivation)_

 ## ⚙️ (INSTALL) How to Install the Plugin